brpadilha/backend-challenge-gen/README.md

 Password: docker
 ```

-In the root of this project you can find the `insomnia.json` that you can import on [insomnia]('https://insomnia.rest/download/') to make HTTP requests, view response details of this project.
+At the root of this project, you can find the `insomnia.json` that you can import on [insomnia]('https://insomnia.rest/download/') to make HTTP requests, view response details of this project.

 # Main libraries